Quautlatas: The prophet

 In early 1616, an elderly traditional religious leader, Quautlatas, rose to leadership among the Tepehuán and promised to lead them out of bondage.
 Quautlatas had been baptized a Christian and his message to his people had Christian elements in it.
 He called himself a bishop and carried a broken cross as his idol.
 To placate the gods, he said, the Tepehuán “would have to cut the throats” of all Christians.
-“It they did not do this they would receive a terrible punishment in the form of illnesses, plagues, and famine.
+“If they did not do this they would receive a terrible punishment in the form of illnesses, plagues, and famine.
 But if they obeyed him, he promised them…victory over the Spaniards.
 Even if some of them should die in battle, he promised them that within seven days they would be resurrected….
 God would create storms at seas, sinking the Spanish ships and thus preventing additional Spaniards from reaching these lands.”

 Quautlatas message was typical of millennial movements such as the Pueblo Revolt led by another messianic figure, Popé, in the same century, and much later events such as the Ghost Dance in the U.S. and the Boxer Rebellion in China.
 Quautlatas promised divine intervention to return to an idealized past in which the plagues and suffering brought upon the Tepehuán by the Spanish would disappear.

 The principal chronicler of the Tepehuán Revolt, the Jesuit priest Andres Perez de Ribas, cited the devil as causing the revolt.
 It was not mistreatment by the Spanish which caused the revolt but rather “Satan who intervened here, with a pure scheme and design, which was received by these blind people.
 It enraged their spirit to take up arms against the faith of Christ and all that was Christianity…..This was most clearly demonstrated by the diabolical shamans who had intimate dealings with the Devil and were the main force and instigators of the uprising.”
 Perez de Ribas compared Quautlatas with the antiChrist.